bibbox/bibbox-documentation/docs/index.md

 # BIBBOX System

-This dcumentation describes the new angular based Bibbox Docker Framework
+This documentation describes the new angular based Bibbox Docker Framework. <br>
+For the old framework documentation see the section **V3 - Old Documentation** below

 ## Initial Setup